-For the RAL-UZ 122 Option, tests shall be executed within 10 working days after delivery of the EUT.
+For the RAL-UZ 171 Option, tests should be executed within 10 working days after delivery of the EUT.

 8.1 Test conditions

 To meet the operational requirements specified herein, ETC parameters such as temperature, relative humidity and supply airflow shall be controlled and measured at regular intervals and recorded in accordance with ISO 16000-9 and shall be reported as specified in Clause 9.